mqincuhk/mqincuhk.github.io/index.md

 # **Welcome to my homepage**

-I am a Ph.D.
-Candidate from The Chinese University of Hong Kong.
+I am a final year Ph.D.
+Candidate from The Chinese University of Hong Kong (CUHK), supervised by Professor [Wei-Hsin Liao](https://www4.mae.cuhk.edu.hk/peoples/liao-wei-hsin/).
 My research mainly focuses on toolpath generation and optimization algorithms for additive manufacturing.

+After graduation, I will continue to do postdoc studies in CUHK.

 ---
 ### **Research Interests:**